You know the type. Most of these guys wouldn’t know what a contractor’s license looked like if it hit them in the head.

 Here’s eight more common home repair scams and some tips on how you can avoid them:

-Another common ruse is perpetrated by roaming contractors who offer to seal your driveway — usually for a ridiculously low price — using leftover sealant from a local job they just finished around the corner.
+Another common home repair scam is perpetrated by roaming contractors who offer to seal your driveway — usually for a ridiculously low price — using leftover sealant from a local job they just finished around the corner.
 Instead, they’ll apply a cheap imitation that doesn’t seal at all and usually washes away after the first big storm.
 Speaking of big storms:

 Traveling shysters often follow natural disasters and look for vulnerable homeowners, offering to fix roofs at a discount.
-Other hustlers will try to assess your roof from the ground without a thorough examination, and then claim you need a whole new roof — even if all that needs to be replaced is the flashing, which is often the case.
-Shady roofers will also say you need to replace the the wood base beneath the shingles, known as the deck; in reality, that expensive repair is rarely needed.
+Other hustlers will assess your roof from the ground without a thorough examination.
+They will then claim you need a whole new roof when the actual remedy is something as simple as replacing the flashing.
+Shady roofers will also say you need to replace the the wood base beneath the shingles, known as the deck; it’s an expensive repair that is usually unnecessary.
 Your best defense is to get multiple contractor estimates and references.

 Heating and Air Conditioning

-Be wary of dubious repairmen who try to replace perfectly good parts with new ones, or replace bad parts with used ones that still work.
-You can protect yourself by making sure you ask to see all “broken” parts before they’re replaced — and then verify the packaging and documentation for any new parts before they’re installed.
+Be wary of dubious repairmen who try to replace perfectly good parts with new ones.
+Or replace bad parts with used ones that still work.
+You can protect yourself by making sure you ask to see all “broken” parts.
+Then verify the packaging and documentation for any new parts prior to their installation.

-Whether it needs it or not, deceitful contractors who are asked to rectify a damp basement will always recommend digging out your entire foundation and waterproofing it — a humongous task that can run $20,000 or more.
-In many instances, the problem can be easily fixed for far less by simply reducing moisture along your foundation.
+Whether it needs it or not, deceitful contractors who repair damp basements will always recommend digging out your entire foundation and waterproofing it.
+But that is a humongous task that can run $20,000 or more.
+In many instances, simply reducing moisture along your foundation will fix the problem for far less.
 So rule out clogged gutters, errant lawn sprinklers, and improper land sloping first before calling anyone.

-Watch out for problematic plumbers who try to up-sell services or cut corners in order to beef up their bottom line.
-Common ploys include recommending an expensive repiping job when a less-expensive rooter service is all that’s required, and using pipes that are insufficiently-sized or made of inferior metal or other material.
+Another common home repair scam is perpetrated by problematic plumbers who try to up-sell services or cut corners in order to beef up their bottom line.
+Common ploys include recommending an expensive repiping job when a less-expensive rooter service will do.
+Another ruse is using pipes that are too small to handle water flow, or substandard pipes of inferior material.
 Getting multiple estimates, and a list of all repair materials included in your contract helps avoid these scams.

 There are vendors out there who offer expensive mold identification services, and then send you to a remediation company that’s in on the hustle.
 Here’s the thing: The CDC does not recommend testing for mold — in most cases it is totally irrelevant — and homeowners can easily clean small areas with bleach and water.

 Fly-by-night painters will cut corners by doing very little prep work.
 Even worse, others will tell you they’re using a high-quality enamel when, in reality, they’re either watering it down — or using substandard paint in premium-brand cans.
-Although there are exceptions, at the start of the job you should check to ensure that any paint cans brought to your house are properly sealed.
+Although there are exceptions, at the start of the job you should check to ensure that any paint cans brought to your house are new and have an unbroken seal.

 The Bottom Line